fastforwardlabs/ff14_blog/_posts/2020-07-22-QA-for-Specialized-Data.md

 ![]({{ site.baseurl }}/images/post5/fine_tuning_distilbert.png)

-Is it really necessary to start with a General QA Model that has already been fine-tuned on SQuAD?
-Perhaps we could simply start with a pre-trained language model – a model that has not yet been trained at any explicit task – and fine-tune directly on the medical dataset, essentially teaching the model both the task of question answering and the specifics of the specialized dataset at the same time.
+Was it really necessary to start with a General QA Model that had already been fine-tuned on SQuAD?
+Perhaps we could have simply started with a pre-trained language model – a model that had not yet been trained at any explicit task – and fine-tuned directly on the medical dataset, essentially teaching the model both the task of question answering and the specifics of the specialized dataset at the same time.

 The green bars in the graphic above show the results of training the `language model` (listed in the table above) directly on our medical dataset.
 We’ll call this the Med-Only Model.
 As expected, it performed worse than either the General Model or our Specialized Model, but not by much!
 The blue and green bars differ by a only couple points - which is surprising, since the General Model is trained on 100k general examples and the Med-Only Model is trained on only 3300 specialized examples.
 This demonstrates that it’s not only a numbers game; it’s just as important to have data that reflects your specific domain.

-But how many specialized examples is enough?
+But how many specialized examples are enough?
 Training the General Model on an additional 3300 specialized question/answer pairs achieved about a ten point increase in F1.
 Because generating QA annotations is costly, could we have done it with fewer examples?
 We explored this by training the General Model model on increasing subsets of the medical train set, from 500 to 3000 examples.
 With only 500 examples we saw a four-point relative F1 increase.
-F1 increases rapidly with increasing training examples until we hit a training size of about 2000 examples, after which we saw diminishing returns on further performance gains.
+F1 increased rapidly with increasing training examples until we hit a training size of about 2000 examples, after which we saw diminishing returns on further performance gains.

 ![]({{ site.baseurl }}/images/post5/fine_tuning_vs_train_size.png)